rafaelduartefrias/BonziWORLD-Refreshed/README.md

-# BonziWORLD 2: Remaked (alternatively BonziWORLD 2 Revival/Rewrite/Remake)
+# BonziWORLD 2: Replica
-The BonziWORLD-Two.ga website has been discontinued because Seamus replaced it with his newer websites.
-This project is made as the only remake, or it is a rewritten version of BonziWORLD 2 (alternatively BonziWORLD 2 - Third Party Edition).

-Even though there was a BonziWORLD II website with the domain name: 72.23.210.24:3070, that was the website that was **not** archived at the Wayback Machine because it's the rarely-server to not become shitty.
+Some literal bloated replica of BonziWORLD 2.

 All the source code for the server and client is publically available here.
-If you want to run BonziWORLD 2, by all means go ahead.
+If you want to run a fork of my replica BonziWORLD 2, by all means go ahead.
 Do whatever you'd like with this code.
 Just try to put me somewhere in the credits.

-R.I.P.
-BonziWORLD.co

-As of now, join other servers of BonziWORLD that are peaceful like bonziworld.co, but not bonzi.lol.
-Sorry to hear that.
+## Special Thanks To:

+- Joseph Judge (original; he was known as the creator of the original BonziWORLD)
+- Seamus (original creator of BW2; creator of bonkey.world (dead)/BWCE (bloated shitty server) (indefinitely dead))
+- Fune 720 (i guess i gave him special thanks after the war ended; creator of BonziWORLD.org)
+- DonutScout (Maxwell Finch) (i think)
+- gir (maybe)
+- earthbound/scumbag (i guess)
+- marco (i think)

+## Website Rules
+- Do not raid.
+Raiding can get you kicked, or banned immediately.
+- No NSFW content allowed.
+It is prohibited.
+This includes pornography.
+Punishment: Banned.
+Otherwise kicked.
+- No flooding.
+Flood only in the room ID: "flood-room".
+If you have been caught flooding in public room, punishment: Banned.
+- No spamming unless it is okay.
+Punishments: either muted, kicked or banned
+- No leaking the godword.
+Doing this will immediately result in a different godmode password.
+Punishment: Kicked/Banned
+- No Baby Einstein.
+No, fuck Baby Einstein.
+Baby Einstein is for kiddies and noobs.
+Do not post content related to Baby Einstein.
+Punishment: Muted/kicked/banned
+- No FNF.
+The game's characters and fan-made characters is used by people for breaking this rule.
+Any sightings of FNF that are seen by admins will result in a kick.
+If you are known as Hungaryball/Geri/Whitty/Anything, you will be banned.
+- No PinkFong.
+The company's characters is used by people for breaking this rule (i.e. posting videos such as the Potty Song).
+Any sightings of PinkFong that are seen by admins will result in a kick.
+If you are known as PinkFong/Hogi/Baby Shark/Jeni/Bebefinn/Bebba/Poki/Ninimo/Anything, you will be banned.
+Violation of these rules will result in a mute, a kick and/or a ban.
+- No PBS Kids.
+Do not post content related to PBS Kids.
+I do not tolerate any PBS Kids-related content.
+Posting these videos can get you muted, kicked or banned immediately.

 ## Dependencies
 - Node.js and npm